 Yet, in Japan this situation is complicated further by the existence of old-fashioned ‘ryokans’; a traditional style of accommodation that has existed for centuries but that is still widely popular today.
 As tempting as it is to experience traditional Japanese customs, a lot of people are put off ryokans because they fear the customs and routines of ancient Japanese society.
 Follow this simple guide to understand what a ryokan is and to help you decide which types of hotels in Japan are best for you.

 History of Ryokans

-As they were so long, many stations were set up along the way to offer shelter and food to the weary travelers.
+As they were so long, many stations were set up along the way to offer shelter and food to weary travelers.
 It was then that ryokans were formed, along the dusty ‘Five Roads’ of Edo Japan.
-They were primarily inns but they also provided food, drink, public bathing in the form of onsens and a wide number of services.
-This role has been largely kept in-tact until the present-day, still offering the many of the same services and the same feeling of being transported back to Edo-era Japan.
+They were primarily inns but they also provided food, drink, public bathing in the form of nonsense, and a wide number of services.
+This role has been largely kept intact until the present day, still offering many of the same services and the same feeling of being transported back to Edo-era Japan.

 Futons (for sleeping on) and yukatas (for wearing on the way to the onsen) will be stored inside the wardrobe.
 Ryokans are primarily used by the older generations in the country so a certain level of respect and decorum should be observed, but don’t forget that for a lot of the Japanese guests, it’s possibly their first time staying in one too.

 It’s important to note that for the most part, ryokans have remained very similar to what they were centuries ago and as a result, they are not for every traveler.
 For starters, this opulence comes at a price; usually around 10,000 Yen (ca. 100 USD) per night, per person.
 There are, of course, cheaper options just as there are more expensive ones.